cognitedata/deploy-functions-oidc/README.md

 #### Option 2- branch protection:
 To use branch protection to control deployment it is advised to create a separate github action deploying the given branch to the environment(s) desired.
-For that purpose, `deploy-push-master.yaml` has a specific branch that triggers the action (this can actually be a list, but please create another workflow file for that!).
-In addition to that your function' name receives branch name as a suffix, so you can deploy them separately.
+For that purpose, `deploy-functions.yaml` has a specific branch (eg. master) that triggers the action (this can actually be a list, but please create another workflow file for that!).
+In addition to that your function name receives branch name as a suffix, so you can deploy them separately.
+For example `deploy-functions-test.yaml`.

 If you want to support more than one deployment (by default we only deploy and keep the content of `main` branch) you need the following:
-1. Create a new separate workflow file for the new environment and name it accordingly, i.e. `deploy-push-prod.yaml` if it should run on merges to the `prod` branch.
-You then need to modify it so that all occurrences of `main` are changed to `prod`.
+1. Create a new separate workflow file for the new environment and name it accordingly, i.e. `deploy-function-test.yaml` if it should run on merges to the `test` branch.
+You then need to modify it so that all occurrences of `master` are changed to `test`.
 2. Create new github environments with required secrets.

 # How to use it